Get Tech Tips

-A good technician uses their senses before they use diagnosis tools.
+A good technician uses their senses before they use diagnostic tools.
 Is your suction line abnormally cold?
-Make sure the evaporator coil isn't frozen and inspect for obvious airflow issues like a dirty filter or evaporator coil.
+Make sure the evaporator coil isn't frozen, and inspect for obvious airflow issues like a dirty filter or evaporator coil.

 Is your liquid line abnormally warm to the touch?
-Could be a dirty condenser, condensing fan issue or overcharge.
+It could be a dirty condenser, condensing fan issue, or overcharge.

-Listen for abnormal motor and compressor noises, watch for signs of corrosion and oil for possible leaks.
+Listen for abnormal motor and compressor noises, watch for signs of corrosion, and take note of oil for possible leaks.

-This isn't to say that you shouldn't use diagnostic tools, just that you will save a lot of time if you use the best tools of all first.
+This all isn't to say that you shouldn't use diagnostic tools, just that you will save a lot of time if you use the best tools of all first, the natural kind.